MrRaccxxn/countdown-page/README.md

 # countdown-responsive-page
-Responsive countdown with basic html, css and js.
+Countdown with basic html, css and js.

 Hello,
 Thanks for join!